python/cpython/Doc/library/collections.rst

    method which lists the tuple contents in a ``name=value`` format.

    The *fieldnames* are specified in a single string with each fieldname separated by a space and/or comma.
-Any valid Python identifier may be used for a field name.
+Any valid Python identifier may be used for a fieldname.

-   If *verbose* is true, the *NamedTuple* call will print the class definition.
+   If *verbose* is true, will print the class definition.

-   *NamedTuple* instances do not have per-instance dictionaries, so they are lightweight, requiring no more memory than regular tuples.
+   *NamedTuple* instances do not have per-instance dictionaries, so they are lightweight and require no more memory than regular tuples.

 Example::